Skip Navigation

 A student who engages in conduct detrimental to the school’s reputation, whether on or off school grounds, is subject to suspension or expulsion at the discretion of administration.

 Students are issued a uniform violation when they are not wearing the correct uniform.
 Repeated refusal will result in a discipline notice.
-Uniform violations also include Physical Education uniforms required for students in 3rd grade through 8th grade.
+Uniform violations also may include spirit and mass days.

 • Respect Authority: students will not defy school authorities and/or challenge school rules and policies.